 Why and How: Defining a Photograph

-The Little Story of this Blog Post
+The Little Story Behind This Blog Post

-I believe that to take interesting photos, it is important to define what a photograph is.
+However, I believe that to take interesting photos, it is important to define what a photograph is.

-How Defining a Photograph?
+How to Define a Photograph?

 I think that a photograph can be summed up in two components:

 - Its appearance: this is the visible component, which I refer to as the “container”.

 - Its meaning: this is the invisible and immaterial component which I refer to as the “content”.